woolly-of-cv/pytorch-examples/resnet/README.md

 * Trained ResNet18 from scratch to reach 91% accuracy
 * Used Augumentation Techniques like CutOut, PadAndCrop, RICAP
 * Used OneCycle Leraning Rate Scheduler
+* Used GradCAM to disect model and see what model is looking at

 ## Contributors